JeanCSF/todo/README.md

+#About this project
+This project is a full-stack application, which means that I developed both the front-end and the back-end of the application, using several technologies that I learned so far.

+In the front-end, Bootstrap 5 and FontAwesome 6 were used to create a responsive and modern design for the application.
+I also used JavaScript and CSS to give more functionality and styling.

+For the back-end, I chose to use the CodeIgniter 4 framework, as I already have a certain affinity with its previous version (CodeIgniter 3) as I use it a lot in my internship.
+So I thought that a good way to learn this new version of the framework would be to use it to develop a real application.
+MySQL database to store user information and tasks.

+In this application, users can create a profile and share their tasks with others.
+This is very useful for organizing team projects or remembering activities that need to be done together.

+In short, this project is a full-stack application for managing shared tasks that uses several technologies that I've been learning in my journey as a programmer.
+The main focus here is learning, as I learn new technologies and different forms of programs I will be applying them to this project.
+It is also a way to materialize my knowledge by creating a real application and putting it on the air, remembering that this application is still under development so all feedback is welcome.

 # Sobre este projeto
 Este projeto é uma aplicação full-stack, o que significa que eu desenvolvi tanto o front-end quanto o back-end da aplicação, usando diversas tecnologias que aprendi até o momento.